-The MoMA in New York is the most important museum in the world on modern art and one of the essential visits in the Big Apple.
+The MoMA of New York is the most important museum of modern art in the world and one of the essential visits in the Big Apple.
 It has an extensive collection of 200,000 pieces, including Picasso, Dali, Van Gogh and Andy Warhol, among many others.

-New York's MoMA (Museum of Modern Art) is incredibly popular.
-It is not surprising, therefore, that it is one of the most visited and has long access queues.
+The MoMA in New York (Museum of Modern Art) is incredibly popular.
+It is not surprising, therefore, that it is one of the most visited and has long queues.
 Here's how to avoid them:

 Secure your early entrance to MoMa

 Perfect if you want to visit this museum without having to waste time waiting at the ticket office and visit the exhibits at your own pace.

 MoMA offers a complete experience dedicated to modern art suitable for all ages.
 If you buy this skip-the-line ticket to MoMA, you will get immediate access to the MoMA Museum in New York to see the world's most famous collection of modern and contemporary art.
 MoMA houses such iconic works as Picasso's "Les Demoiselles d'Avignon", Miro's "Dutch Interior" and Warhol's "Campbell's Soup Cans".

 The repertoire also includes architecture, photography, film, design, performance art and media.
 Plus, with this skip-the-line ticket to MoMA you'll also have access to MoMA PS1, Long Island City's contemporary art center, for 14 days following your visit to the Manhattan venue to soak up even more art.

 At Hellotickets you can buy your MoMa tickets online in advance for 20 ¤ (standard single ticket).
 It is best to avoid buying them at the box office, as there are usually long queues and after a long time waiting at the door, you will enter the museum already tired.